Health Plans Scenario Guidebook

 A CRM can allow insurers to support customization and personalization for the group by providing easy-to-access portals and readily available information.
 For larger groups, it’s also worth considering the use of low-code or no-code solutions to develop hyper-personalized apps that cater exclusively to that group.

-Utilizing a low-code application building like Microsoft’s Power Apps would allow the provider’s end users to quickly customize the experience for those specific members – no matter their skill level in coding.
-This also has the added benefit of taking some of the coding burden off the provider’s development team, freeing them up for more important tasks.
+Using a low-code application like Microsoft’s Power Apps can allow the health payor’s end users to quickly customize the experience for those specific members – no matter their skill level in coding.
+This also has the added benefit of taking some of the coding burden off the health payor’s development team, freeing them up for more important tasks.

 - Ensure Constant and Informed Communication

-Health plan providers can better appeal to groups by maintaining consistent and direct communication throughout the member lifecycle.
+Health plans can better appeal to groups by maintaining consistent and direct communication throughout the member lifecycle.
 It’s important to offer multiple forms of communication, considering that not every group member will have access to the same technology or share the same preferences.

 For example, if the majority of the questions being fielded across groups are about how to find an in-network primary care provider and what the co-pay for a plan is, then it’s imperative that information is distributed to the HR representative to either directly address those concerns or show where in the portal members can go to have their questions answered.